-- The proposed algorithm of AMR was tested to measure its performance in presence of Additive White Gaussian Noise. - AMR algorithm could tolerate noise levels as low as Signalto-Noise ratio of 20 dB when all the modulations BPSK, QPSK, and BFSK are present. - The algorithm could detect the modulation correctly for BFSK with noise levels as low as 5 dB of SNR. - Noise tolerance for modulations BPSK and QPSK remain at 20 dB.
+- The proposed algorithm of AMR was tested to measure its performance in presence of additive white Gaussian noise. - AMR algorithm could tolerate noise levels as low as a SNR of 20 dB when all the modulations BPSK, QPSK, and BFSK are present. - The algorithm could detect the modulation correctly for BFSK with noise levels as low as 5 dB of SNR. - Noise tolerance for modulations BPSK and QPSK remain at 20 dB.
 (Depends on how good the filtering is !)